EdenWise/hjcrc/HJCSIC.md

 Civilization began to be dominated by the male disposition.
 Some males became self-first, narcissistic, because the checks on balance were disappearing.
 The ancestors of the Hebrews underwrote them.
-They did this to get profit and personal safety.
+They did this for the profit and personal safety.
 They kept this knowledge silent largely, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 Dominions were created.
-The narcissist's selfishness was infectious.
+The narcissist's selfishness infected many people.
-Many people disregarded civilization's needs and succumbed to the rewards/profit.
+They disregarded civilization's needs and succumbed to the rewards/profit.
 The people that learned of the underwriting began to seek inclusion by supporting it.
 This started the political left.
 ~~As the selfishness and underwriting increased some by fortune were less included~~